-- Students must obtain at least 90 credits over a master's programme with a regular study period of three semesters (full-time). - The master's programme comprises a compulsory section (basics) for a total of 24 credits, an optional compulsory subject or a specialisation (36 credits), an optional subject (12 credits) and a master's thesis (18 credits).
+- The master's programme is a single-subject degree course.
+Students must obtain at least 90 credits over the master's programme with a regular study period of three semesters (full-time). - The master's programme comprises a compulsory section (basics) for a total of 24 credits, an optional compulsory subject or a specialisation (36 credits), an optional subject (12 credits) and a master's thesis (18 credits).